h1trust/awesome-hit-rust/README.md

-# Awesome Rust from Hitrust
+# Awesome list from Hitrust

 A curated list of Rust code and resources made from HIT.